seruva19/mecchi/README.md

 ## Vision

-Mecchi is an attempt to build an AI-powered node-based web audio editor with the long-term goal of evolving into a full-featured modular DAW designed for creating generative music content 😀
+Mecchi is an attempt to build an AI-powered node-based web audio editor with the long-term goal of evolving into a full-featured modular open-source DAW designed for creating generative music content 😀

 ## Status